pawamoy/django-appsettings/docs/usage.rst

 Nested settings
 '''''''''''''''

-If you want to define nested settings, such as django setting ``DATABASES``, you may utilize ``NestedSetting``.
+If you want to define nested dict settings, such as django setting ``DATABASES``, you may utilize ``NestedDictSetting``.
 Those are a little bit complicated, so we'll explain them using simple example:

 .. code:: python